 We are here to help!
 Contact us for assistance on:

 Members of Congress and science-related congressional committees: Information on Members, committee rosters and jurisdictions, addresses, telephone numbers, home pages, names of legislative assistants and appointment schedulers, and scheduling information.
 For information about your Members, please provide your home zip code.

 Legislation, Reports and Documents: Contact us for information about bill numbers, cosponsors, status, and guidance on obtaining reports.

 General Information: Write, call or email with your questions.
-We welcome your inquiries on the difference between authorization and appropriations bills, the budget process, the name of a key person in a science department or agency, or information on your Members of Congress.
+We welcome inquiries on the difference between authorization and appropriations bills, the budget process, the name of a key person in a science agency, or information on your Members of Congress.